darkhemic/Open-BFG-Tech-SDK/README.md

 Open-Big-Free-Game-Tech - set of scripts to download and build Open-BFG-Engine and Open-BFG-Editor

-The Open-BFG-Tech is a set of scripts intended to help download the Open-BFG-Engine and Open-BFG-Editor along with the needed dependencies on to build and run both projects without issues on any linux distro.
+The Open-BFG-Tech is a set of scripts intended to help download the Open-BFG-Engine and Open-BFG-Editor and other tools along with the needed dependencies on to build and run both projects without issues on any linux distro.
+This is done in an effort to start making the Doom3-BFG engine easier to use and more user friendly in the future.

 The Open-BFG-Engine is based on https://github.com/RobertBeckebans/RBDOOM-3-BFG a fork of the Doom3-BFG source code